hafslundnett/hdd-style/CONTRIBUTING.md

 ## Committing

-To create a new commit please use [commitizen](https://github.com/commitizen/cz-cli) for standardized commit message formatting.
+To create a new commit please use the `conventional changelog` format.
+We have included [commitizen](https://github.com/commitizen/cz-cli) in this package for the creating of commit messages.
 You could use `git cz` or `npm run commit` to start creating a new commit.

+You can find [here](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) some examples of how a `conventional changelog` looks like.